-- In 1994 the Institute collaborated on the development of three international data collection networks that focused on effectiveness (and adverse events), patient satisfaction, and costs.
+- In 1994 the Institute collaborated on the development of international data collection networks focused on effectiveness, patient satisfaction, and costs.

 - Since 2006 Dr. Riley has consulted in Dubai with the Center for Healthcare Planning and Quality (CPQ) at Dubai Healthcare City (DHCC) to set and maintain international best practice standards in healthcare delivery and patient care.